wagov/wasoc-honeytraps/README.md

 ![Screenshot of the Generic Webhook values](./images/deployment-guide-screenshots/canary-platform-notifications-webhook-values.png)

-Finally, click on 'Save' button at the bottom to add the webhook to the Canary flock.
+Finally, click on 'Save' button at the bottom to add the webhook to the Canary.

 ---